This is a guest post written by my husband Corey Shaw (known as The Forgetful Dad)

-I know I’m breaching man territory here with this confession and I’m probably gonna get my a$$ kicked for it because us guys, don’t normally come out and admit our hearts emotions.
-But I’m diving in head first and I’m here to tell all of you that I admit it, my wife is my best friend.
+I am probably breaching man territory here with this confession, and I am most likely going to get my ass kicked for it because let’s face it, us guys don’t normally come out and admit our hearts emotions.
+But I’m diving in head first, and I’m here to say — I admit it, my wife is my best friend.

-I met my wife while surfing the Internet.
-Yeah, I was looking girls, I’m not gonna lie.
-I wanted a relationship and with traditional dating (going to the bars and clubs) the pickings were slim.
-I was tired of meeting women with screwed up personalities and so much baggage that not even an airline would accommodate them without charging the over-bag fee (sorry girls) and someone I could just talk to normally.
+I met Jodi while surfing the Internet.
+Yeah, I was looking for girls.
+I’m not going to lie, I wanted a relationship and traditional dating (going to bars and clubs) just wasn’t my scene.
+I was tired of dating women with screwed up personalities and so much baggage not even an airline would accommodate them without charging and over-bag fee (sorry ladies).

 Then I saw her picture.

 Jodi was a member of “Match.com” when I saw her photo, and what can I say?
 I was instantly in love.
 I know that sounds corny, but it’s true.
 All I remember was that I had to meet her, and since guys had to pay for information for potential matches.
 I had to wait until my payday to get her email.
 Totally not (stalkerish) at all.

 We started chatting on MSN.
 Remember when Microsoft had chat rooms?
 We talked back and forth for a month and bit, until I finally got up the courage to ask her for a date.
 The goal was to meet at Starbucks.
 I had just gotten back from visiting my parents in PG and I couldn’t wait to see her.

 Okay, not so macho, but it’s the truth.
 I knew that I wanted to marry Jodi the minute I saw her.
 I can’t explain it.
 I know it sounds crazy.
 There was just this ease about her.
 The way she smiled, so sheepishly.
 Her bright green eyes sparkled with emotion.
 There was something — different about her.
 Jodi wore her heart on her sleeve and spoke her mind.
 I loved that about her.

 I still do.